Amazon Brand Story Feature

 Or you can get creative like Ethique did and create images in line with your brand colors.
 Collections like this make it effortless for customers to browse products without even getting to the store.

-They also make it easier for customers that might not know what they’re looking for to identify what they want.
+They also make it easier for customers who might not know what they’re looking for to identify what they want.

 ethique body collection